nekolaiv/items-crudified/README.md

 # Product Manager

 ## Description
-A PHP project for managing products with CRUD (Create, Read, Update, Delete) functionality.
+A PHP project, following along with our web development 2 lectures, for managing products with CRUD (Create, Read, Update, Delete) functionality.
 Integrated with a MySQL database via phpMyAdmin.

 ## Features
 - Create new products